nsidc/agu2023-qgreenland-cryocloud/slides/index.md

 :::

-# Desktop GIS in the cloud
+# :cloud: Desktop GIS in the cloud

 :::{.notes}
 _TODO: Speaker notes_
 :::

-## Desktop GIS in the cloud
+## :cloud: Desktop GIS in the cloud

 Our Jupyter Blog post[^jupyter-blog] provides the most detail!